mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/contents/Damage Step Rules.md

 > In current Yu-Gi-Oh!, an unlimited number of Chains can be activated during the Damage Step, in
 > the "before damage calculation" window.
 In Goat Format, **only one Chain can occur during each substep of the Damage Step**
 > (unless the resolution of one Chain triggers some other effect).
+>
+> e.g. The attacking player activates Limiter Removal during the "**Before Damage Calculation**"
+> sub-step of their Damage step.
+The other player responds with Magic Jammer.
+If the Chain ends there
+> and Limiter Removal gets negated the attacking player cannot activate any more Limiter Removal cards
+> during "**Before Damage Calculation**" and since Limiter Removal cannot be activated during
+> "**Damage Calculation**" they completely lose their chance in increasing their Monsters' attack

 For reference here is the same table for **Advanced Format**